trumans/treehouse-rest-api-sql-course-manager/README.md

 **User Authentication**

-Some routes require user authenication consistenting of an Authorization header of type Basic Auth with the user email and plaintext password.
+Some routes require user authenication which require the request has an Authorization header of type Basic Auth with the user email and plaintext password.
 (Unencrypted passwords for the seed users can be found in /seed/data.json.)
 Authenication failures return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").

 **GET /** (root)

 Welcome message
 * User authentication is not required.
 * Returns status 200.
 * Response body returns a welcome message named "message".

 **GET /api/users**

 Get the current authenticated user
 * User authentication is required.
 * If credentials are valid: